seokbeomKim/AbuseIPscanner/README.md

 # AbuseIPScanner
-A log file watcher for Apache HTTP Daemon with abuseipdb.com
+A log file watcher using other web sites.

-## Why AbuseIPScanner?
-I was looking for the small monitoring tool for my personal server, but I could not find the one.
+This is a small monitoring tool for my personal server, but I could not find the one.

-The requirement I had was,

-* Configurable databases set(including abuseipdb.com)
-* Configurable commands after finding suspicious accessor
-* Easy to use :)

 ## Usage